mlua-rs/rlua/README.md

     *absolutely* a bug, particularly because without `LUA_USE_APICHECK` it would generally be unsafe.
-  * Lua C API errors are handled by lonjmp.  *ALL* instances where the Lua C API would longjmp should be protected from Rust, except in a few cases of internal callbacks where there are only Copy types on the stack.
-If you detect that `rlua` is triggering a longjmp over Rust stack frames (other than the internal ones where this is intentional), this is a bug!
-(NOTE: I believe it is still an open question whether technically Rust allows longjmp over Rust stack frames *at all*, even if there are only Copy types on the stack.
-Currently `rlua` uses this to avoid having to write a lot of messy C shims.
-It *currently* works fine, and it is difficult to imagine how it would ever NOT work, but what is and isn't UB in unsafe Rust is not precisely specified.)
+  * Lua C API errors are handled by lonjmp.  *ALL* instances where the Lua C API would longjmp should be protected from Rust, except in internal callbacks where this is intentional.
+If you detect that `rlua` is triggering a longjmp over your Rust stack frames, this is a bug!